 General areas of study include but are not limited to: Theory in the practice of esthetics services, business practices and basic human anatomy and physiology (a) Care of the skin compresses, massage, facials, wraps, masks, exfoliation, use of electrical or mechanical appliances or chemical compounds; (b) Temporary removal of superfluous hair of the skin by means including tweezing, waxing, tape, chemicals, lotions, creams, sugaring, threading, mechanical or electrical apparatus and appliances; (c) Cleaning and disinfecting of individual work stations, individual equipment and tools and proper use and storage of linens; (d) Diseases and disorders of the skin; (e) Safety including proper use and storage of chemicals, implements and electrical appliances; (f) First aid as it relates to esthetics; and (g) Not all training may be on mannequins Evergreen Beauty College also incorporates salon and spa business principles into all courses.
-Evergreen Beauty College also incorporates salon and spa business principles into all courses.

-The current credit breakdown: Theory (300), Facials (45), Temporary Hair Removal (120), Microdermabrasion (15), Make Up (15), Lash (45), Disinfecting/Safety/First Aid (60), Disease and Disorder (50) and Professional Development (100).
+Program credit: Theory (200), Facials/Peels (60), Temporary Hair Removal (160), Microdermabrasion (40), Make Up /Lash (30), Business (50), Disinfecting/Safety/First Aid (55), Disease and Disorder (55) and Professional Development Flex (100).
 School/class orientation, applied business skills including professionalism, resume and interview preparation, job search skills, and industry/market trends will be integrated through these topics.
 In addition, these topics will include opportunities for students to 'learn as they do'.
 Often, a student will apply specific learned skills on a guest for a fee, as well as performing activities such as organizing and setting up, cleaning, sweeping, restocking inventory, folding towels, etc. The individual is enrolled as a student and will participate in this the curriculum.
 The student is not an employee of the college.